 The one thing you have to be careful with is using too coarse of a grind, as under-extraction (sour/weak coffee) can be very easy with the American Press.
 I’ve found that over-extraction (bitter/dry coffee) is more difficult, even with a grind that’s too fine.

 Regarding sludge and sediment, It’s American Press isn’t completely free of it, but there is much less than what a french press would give you.
 It also depends on how fine your grind is.
 Naturally, if you have any fines in your coffee that are smaller than 100 microns, you’ll get some sediment.

 Coffee Maker Quality

-The American Press is made from only 3 different materials: stainless steel, Tritan plastic, and silicone.
+The American Press is made from only 3 different materials, all of which are pretty high-quality: stainless steel, Tritan plastic, and silicone.

 Tritan is the same material that’s used in baby bottles, Camelbaks, and Nalgene bottles, so it’s food safe and BPA-free.
 Tritan is actually even more expensive to manufacture than glass.